-Mauricio González was born on the Andean plateau amongst ammonite fossils pushed up from the bottom of the Pacific 25 million years ago.
-However, his parents soon brought him to New York where he grew up and graduated from Archbishop Molloy High School.
-After a 6 month cross country journey across the US, he returned to his native Colombia to pursue a degree in Marine Biology with a full scholarship.
-While there he wrote a thesis book on coral reefs of Tayrona National Park where he was the park scientist for a year.
-He also defended sea turtles from poachers, often spending sleepless nights on a raincoat in the pristine beaches of Tayrona.
+Soon after being born on the high mountain plateau of Bogota, Colombia, Mauricio moved and grew up in Queens, New York City.
+After graduating from Archbishop Molloy high school, he took a 6-month cross country journey across the US and returned to his native Colombia to pursue a degree in Marine Biology.
+While there he earned a full scholarship for his studies and wrote a thesis book on coral reefs of Tayrona National Park where he was a park scientist for a year.
+He also defended sea turtles from poachers on the pristine beaches of the Caribbean.
 After living among local fisherman and conducting workshops with them, he decided his calling was in environmental education.
 With this experience he returned to New York in 2001 and immediately began working at schools with underrepresented youth.
-In this time he has developed innovative programs to enhance youth’s exposure to the natural world.
-He is currently an adjunct professor of research through SUNY Albany and Stony Brook which gives him the opportunity to prepare high school students at the New York Harbor School for college level research and oceanography.
-He is the founder and director of the Marine Biology Research Program and the Citizen Science team, New York Harbor SEALs.
-He wholeheartedly embraces the concept of Un-schooling when it comes to education and believes that all people have a unique genius that needs the right space and time for developing.
+In this time, he has developed innovative programs to enhance youth’s exposure to the natural world and won the prestigious NYC Big Apple teacher of year award in 2018.
+He is an adjunct professor of research which gives him the opportunity to prepare high school students at the New York Harbor School for college level research and oceanography.
+He is the founder and director of the Marine Biology Research Program and the Civic Science team, New York Harbor SEALs.
+He embraces the pedagogical concept of phenomena-based learning and believes that all people have a unique genius that needs the right space and time for developing.
 He believes in creativity over knowledge and thrives when his students are engaged in long term research.
-When not hard at work he enjoys exploring the Adirondacks with his family, practices martial arts at the New York City Kendo Club, and listens to 80s punk from Chicago’s finest forges at his home in Harlem, NYC.
+Mauricio also manages an ambitious Work-Based Learning Program where students work on real-world environmental science projects while interning at various organizations across the Tri-state region.
+In 2021 he graduated with a post-master’s certificate in school building & district administration and was one of only four graduates to have their research published on the important topic of work-place bullying.
+When not hard at work he enjoys exploring New England’s backroads on his motorcycle, gardening, archery, music, and watching movies with his family.

 Click image above for Mauricio’s marine biology thesis on coral ecology.